praekeltfoundation/docker-django-bootstrap/README.md

 * Default: none
 * Celery option: n/a

+Note that when running a Celery worker in this way, the process pool implementation used is the ['solo' pool](http://docs.celeryproject.org/en/latest/internals/reference/celery.concurrency.solo.html).
+This means that instead of a pair of processes (master/worker) for the Celery worker, there is just one process.
+This saves on resources.

+The worker is always single-process (the `--concurrency` option is ignored) and is **blocking**.
+A number of worker configuration options can't be used with this pool implementation.
+See the [worker guide](http://docs.celeryproject.org/en/latest/userguide/workers.html) in the Celery documentation for more information.

 ### Celery environment variable configuration
 The following environment variables can be used to configure Celery, but, other than the `CELERY_APP` variable, you should configure Celery in your Django settings file.
 See the example project's [settings file](example/mysite/docker_settings.py) for an example of how to do that.